 SpaceX has successfully launched NASA’s Imaging X-ray Polarimetry Explorer telescope, which will study black holes and a range of dead stars.
 The launch of the NASA telescope marks the first launch on the fifth flight of a reused SpaceX rocket, the Falcon 9 booster B1061.
 The rocket took flight at 1 am EST.

 Eight minutes after the successful liftoff, SpaceX’s carrier rocket finished the first of two planned burns after entering a low parking orbit.
 After thirty seconds, the rocket nailed its fifth drone ship landing.
-After spending almost 20 minutes in the orbit, Falcon 9 was ignited yet again to finally place the IXPE in its designated orbit.
+After spending almost 20 minutes in orbit, Falcon 9 was ignited yet again to finally place the IXPE in its designated orbit.

-This particular maneuver is extremely expensive owing to the large gravitational well which requires a large amount of launch vehicle performance.
-The main reason behind this is that the nominal orbit of NASA’s IXPE is almost equatorial whereas the launch site, Cape Canaveral, is about 28.5 degrees north.
+This particular maneuver is extremely expensive owing to the large gravitational well, which requires a large amount of launch vehicle performance.
+The main reason behind this is that the nominal orbit of NASA’s IXPE is almost equatorial, whereas the launch site, Cape Canaveral, is about 28.5 degrees north.

-Both the Falcon 9 and Orbital ATK’s Pegasus XL rocket were locked in a bidding war over NASA’s IXPE, only for SpaceX to offer almost USD 50 million cheaper price to launch the telescope.
-However, as one source had pointed out, “while Falcon 9 is designed to launch almost 23 tons into orbit in an expendable configuration and more than 16 tons with booster and fairing recovery, it’s only capable of launching about 1-2 tons to IXPE’s desired combination of an equatorial inclination and a ~600 km (~370 mi) orbit.”
+Both the Falcon 9 and Orbital ATK’s Pegasus XL rocket were locked in a bidding war over NASA’s IXPE, only for SpaceX to offer an almost USD 50 million cheaper price to launch the telescope.
+However, as one source pointed out, “while Falcon 9 is designed to launch almost 23 tons into orbit in an expendable configuration and more than 16 tons with booster and fairing recovery, it’s only capable of launching about 1-2 tons to IXPE’s desired combination of an equatorial inclination and a ~600 km (~370 mi) orbit.”